aws-samples/ai-services-workshop/content/50_personalize/1_overview.md

 - Building an ML model based upon the Hierarchical Recurrent Neural Network (HRNN) algorithm
 - Testing your model by deploying an Amazon Personalize campaign
 - Adding your campaign to the Video Recommendation application

+A live demo of what we'll be building today is available here: https://www.personalisevideorecs.info/recommend/